lucciffer/ARM-LPC2148/README.md

 KINDLY READ ALL THE FILES AND DOCUMENTATIONS BEFORE USING ANY LIBRARY.

 ALL THE FILES/PROGRAMS ARE TESTED AND VERIFIED,
-FOR ANY ERRORS REPORT TO techh.engine@gmail.com
+IF ANY ERRORS, REPORT TO techh.engine@gmail.com